conda/conda-dot-org/CONTRIBUTING.md

 #### 1. Creating a fork

-The very first step to contributing is creating your own fork of the conda-dot-org repository.
-If you have never done this before, we strongly encourage you to read the [Fork a repo][github-forking-how-to] guide from GitHub first.
+The very first step to contributing is creating your own fork of the [conda-dot-org repository][conda-dot-org-repo].
+If you have never done this before, we strongly encourage you to read the
+[Fork a repo][github-forking-how-to] guide from GitHub first.

 #### 2. Clone your repository